oracle/macaron/README.md

 ## Getting started

-To learn how to download and run Macaron, see our documentation [here](https://oracle.github.io/macaron/).
+* To learn how to download and run Macaron, see our documentation [here](https://oracle.github.io/macaron/).
+* Check out our [tutorials](https://oracle.github.io/macaron/pages/tutorials/index.html) to see how Macaron can detect software supply chain issues.
+* You can also watch [this demo](https://www.youtube.com/watch?v=ebo0kGKP6bw) to learn more about Macaron.

 ## Contributing